pawelpiwowarski/schnapsen/README.md

-Intelligent Systems 2020 and Project Artificial Intelligence 2020
+Intelligent Systems and Project Intelligent Systems
 =================================================================

 This is the practical material for the Intelligent Systems course and the Project AI, based on the